 Extra spacious units

 Extra spacious units will help to keep your bathroom essentials in check.
 Opt for compact designs with drawers to help you organise all of your bits and bobs.
-Embrace a minimalist look with the Linea range, which features Scandi-inspired units that have plenty of clever storage spaces.

 Small but useful shelves